xoxor4d/t5-rtx/README.md

 <br>
 <br>

+## ⚠️ Current issues:
+- changing resolution or anything else that requires the game to restart the renderer WILL currently crash the game
+- the main menu will be darker after a map was loaded (reason unkown)

 ## Compiling yourself:
 1. setup `CODBO1_ROOT` environment variable with path to your CoD-BO1 directory (optional)
 2. run `generate-buildfiles_vs22.bat` to generate build files (build folder)